Higher polynomial identities for mutations of associative algebras: Polynomial Identities in Degree

 If $J(a,b,c,d) \equiv 0$ then the anticommutator $xy + yx$ satisfies the Jordan identity. \end{definition}

 \begin{definition} In a nonassociative algebra, we consider the following identities where $(x,y,z) = (xy)z - x(yz)$ and $x \circ y = xy + yx$:

-The first three terms of $H$ are the cyclic sum of associators \cite[equation (5)]{KKOR}, and each term in the summation can be written as the difference of two associators. \end{definition}
+In identity $H$, the first three terms include a cyclic sum of associators \cite[Equation (5)]{KKOR}, and each term in the summation can be written as the difference of two associators. \end{definition}

 The next result improves \cite[Theorem 2.3]{M}: we have only two new identities in degree 4, not three.
-Furthermore, even though our new identities $H$ and $I$ are multilinear, each contains only 18 nonassociative monomials (after expanding the associators and anticommutators), whereas the new identities of \cite{M} have 48 monomials (the Jordan-admissible identity), 20 monomials (identity $E$), and 52 monomials (identity $K$).
-Finally, our new identities have only coefficients $\pm 1$, whereas identity $K$ has coefficients 1, 2, 4, 6.
+In addition, even though our new identities $H$ and $I$ are multilinear, each contains only 18 nonassociative monomials (after expanding the associators and anticommutators), whereas the new identities of \cite{M} have 48 monomials (the Jordan-admissible identity), 20 monomials (identity $E$), and 52 monomials (identity $K$).
+Furthermore, our new identities have only coefficients $\pm 1$, whereas identity $K$ has coefficients 1, 2, 4, 6.
+Finally, we show that the new identities also generate the consequences of the Lie-admissible identity, and thus the latter do not need to be considered.